tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how did you balance your work life and your family life?
 - what is important to you when raising children?
 - what do you wish you would have asked your parents?
+- how did you deal with your mom/dad's death?
+- have you ever regretted having children?
+- how does a dad/mom get through his/her children's adolescence?
 - what has having children taught you in life?
 - if you could write a message to your children and grandchildren and put it in a time capsule for them to read twenty years from now, what would you write to them?
 - what family secrets about relatives have you not told me?